openmind-consortium/Analysis-rcs-data/README.md

 - **assignTime**: Function for creating timestamps for each sample of valid RC+S data.

 ## How to get a time value for each sample of data
 Ideally, there would be a value reported with each packet from which we could easily re-create unix time for each sample.
-Nominally, this would be PacketGenTime.
+Nominally, this would be `PacketGenTime`.
 However, upon inspection we see that:
-- **(1)** The difference between adjacent PacketGenTime values does not always equal the expect amount of elapsed time, where the expected amount of elapsed time is calculated by the number of samples in the packet and the sampling rate.
+- **(1)** The difference between adjacent `PacketGenTime` values does not always equal the expect amount of elapsed time, where the expected amount of elapsed time is calculated by the number of samples in the packet and the sampling rate.
 This is a serious problem.
 In cases where there is missing time, we would lose the stereotyped 1/Fs duration between samples.
 In cases of overlap, how do we account for having more than one value sampled at the same time?
-- **(2)** PacketGenTime has suspect values across packets and relative to other timing variables.
-Together, these indicate that PacketGenTime is unreliable when high precision time reconstruction is required (as for some task-locked analyses, looking at ERPs, etc).
+- **(2)** `PacketGenTime` has suspect values across packets and relative to other timing variables.
+Together, these indicate that `PacketGenTime` is unreliable when high precision time reconstruction is required (as for some task-locked analyses, looking at ERPs, etc).

-Drift between timestamp and PacketGenTime across a long recording (9.3 hours):
+Drift between `timestamp` and `PacketGenTime` across a long recording (9.3 hours):

 ![Timestamp_vs_PacketGenTime](https://github.com/openmind-consortium/Analysis-rcs-data/blob/DocumentationUpdate/documentationFigures/TimestampVsPacketGenTime.png)

-Given that PacketGenTime does not provide a complete solution, we next looked at systemTick and timestamp.
+Given that `PacketGenTime` does not provide a complete solution, we next looked at `systemTick` and `timestamp`.

-## SystemTick and Timestamp
+## `SystemTick` and `Timestamp`

-Each packet has one value for each of the following, corresponding to the last sample in the packet: systemTick, timestamp, and packetGenTime.
-Theoretically, systemTick and timestamp can be used to recreate the time of each packet, and then we can depend upon one value of PacketGenTime in order to convert to unix time.
-However, we have observed from empirical data (both recorded in a patient and using a benchtop test system) that the clocks of systemTick and timestamp accumulate error relative to each other during long recordings (e.g. 10 hours).
-Using systemTick and timestamp to recreate time may be an acceptable solution for short recordings, but because long recordings are often conducted, we have chosen to move away from this implementation.
+Each packet has one value for each of the following, corresponding to the last sample in the packet: `systemTick`, `timestamp`, and `packetGenTime`.
+Theoretically, `systemTick` and `timestamp` can be used to recreate the time of each packet, and then we can depend upon one value of `PacketGenTime` in order to convert to unix time.
+However, we have observed from empirical data (both recorded in a patient and using a benchtop test system) that the clocks of `systemTick` and `timestamp` accumulate error relative to each other during long recordings (e.g. 10 hours).
+Using `systemTick` and `timestamp` to recreate time may be an acceptable solution for short recordings, but because long recordings are often conducted, we have chosen to move away from this implementation.

-Stated a different way, for each unit of timestamp (1 second), we would expect 10,000 units of systemTick.
+Stated a different way, for each unit of `timestamp` (1 second), we would expect 10,000 units of `systemTick`.
 However, this is not what we observe.

-Evidence of accumulating drift between systemTick and timestamp:
+Evidence of accumulating drift between `systemTick` and `timestamp`:

-In a given recording, we observed the following pairs of systemTick and timestamp near the beginning of the recording:
+In a given recording, we observed the following pairs of `systemTick` and `timestamp` near the beginning of the recording:

 | systemTick | timestamp |
 | ---------- | --------- |